 - Unplug all appliances to avoid the risk of fire.

 - Remove batteries from clocks etc. that might corrode over the winter.
 Fit new batteries when you return in the spring.

 - Clean out the freezer and refrigerator and empty and defrost the freezer.
-Remove all the items from the fridge then wash the interior thoroughly.
+Remove all the items from the fridge, then wash the interior thoroughly.
 The doors and these appliances should be propped open to allow the air to circulate.
-This will reduce the risk of mold and mildew growing.
+This will reduce the risk of mould and mildew growth.

 - Degrease and clean the oven and hob

 - Remove any fresh food from the kitchen cupboards and remove bottles that could freeze.

 - Ideally, remove towels, bedding and linens from your caravan to prevent them from becoming damp and mouldy.
 If you cannot take your sofa cushions home, prop up the seat cushions and pull away from the sidewalls to allow a free flow of air.